 To Do in Church this Week

-Look around your church and see if you can find (in the building, the notices, the hymns you sing this week and the services you use) any echoes of Matthew's gospel and its main themes.
+Look around (or in lockdown think about) your church and see if you can find/think of (in the building, the notices, the hymns you sing this week and the services you use) any echoes of Matthew's gospel and its main themes.

 Share some of what you have found on the discussion board in the Forum.